acetaminophen, chlorpheniramine, and codeine (cont.)

 What should I avoid while taking acetaminophen, chlorpheniramine, and codeine (Cotabflu)?

-This medication can cause side effects that may impair your thinking or reactions.
-Be careful if you drive or do anything that requires you to be awake and alert.
+This medicine may cause blurred vision or impair your thinking or reactions.
+Be careful if you drive or do anything that requires you to be alert and able to see clearly.

 What other drugs will affect acetaminophen, chlorpheniramine, and codeine (Cotabflu)?

 Ask a doctor or pharmacist before using this medicine if you regularly use other medicines that make you sleepy (such as narcotic pain medication, sedatives, sleeping pills, muscle relaxers, and medicine for seizures, depression or anxiety).
 They can add to sleepiness caused by chlorpheniramine or codeine.